The ultimate guide to hosting a kids' birthday parties

 This year for my daughter’s third birthday, our mantra was simplicity!
 Between work, travel, and a sick baby, my partner and I just didn’t have the time to go above and beyond.
 That didn’t mean I still didn’t panic at the 11th hour and worry we didn’t have enough activities planned to entertain the kids.
 But the truth is, even if it’s simple, kids will not give two hoots.

 We purchased a $59 jumping castle from Kmart, which the guests loved.
-Then we set up a painting station with plaster figurines we got from the discounted shelf at Big W, complete with old t-shirts as smocks.
-And instead of making lolly bags, we scattered treats around the garden so the kids could find them on a “treasure hunt”.
+Then, we set up a painting station with plaster figurines we got from the discounted shelf at Big W, complete with old T-shirts as smocks.
+Instead of making lolly bags, we scattered treats around the garden so the kids could find them on a “treasure hunt.”

 The result?
-I think it’s the best party we’ve ever hosted and it’s the one we spent the least amount of time planning!
-One mum remarked to me during the treasure hunt that her son had never been more engaged in an activity.
+I think it’s the best party we’ve ever hosted, and it’s the one we spent the least amount of time planning!
+One mum remarked to me during the first hour of the treasure hunt that her son had never been more engaged in an activity.
 I think I’ll make the treasure hunt a rolling birthday party tradition.
-Only next year, I’m snapping up all the Easter eggs when they go on the discount shelf.
+Only next year will I be snapping up all the Easter eggs when they go on the discount shelf.

 Don't open presents at the party